premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

-26.When to use the Template method design pattern in Java?
+26.When to use the Template method design pattern in Java?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)